0 0

 Now,

-Let me show you how can we prepare delicious bhatoora with very simple ingredients and few tricks.
+Let me show you how we can prepare delicious bhatoora with very simple ingredients and few tricks.

 (1) HOW TO PREPARE DOUGH